 BEAUTIFUL BASILICA WITH 750 M2 OF MOSAIC FLOOR

-In Aquileia you can see nowadays many excavations of Roman structures such as the Forum, the river port with its warehouses and docks, the cemetery, the remains of villas and above all the fantastic and beautiful 11th century Basilica.
-This Basilica was built on top of the foundations of the first Patriarchal Christian Church in North Italy!
-Its mosaic floor is with its 750 m2 the biggest mosaic floor of Europe.
+In Aquileia you can see many excavations of Roman structures such as the Forum, the river port with its warehouses and docks, the cemetery, the remains of mosaic floors of houses and above all the fantastic and beautiful 11th century Basilica.
+This Basilica was built on top of the foundations of the first Patriarchal Christian Church in North Italy, going back to 320 A.D!
+Its mosaic floor of 750 m2 is the biggest antique mosaic floor of Europe.

 THE ARCHAEOLOGICAL MUSEUM

 Aquileia has a very interesting Archaeological Museum, which is among the most important ones in Italy.
-The National Archaeological Museum has a rich collection of images, mosaic floors, utensils, urns, blown glassware, coins and jewelry that are found all in and around Aquileia.
+The National Archaeological Museum has a rich collection of stone images, mosaic floors, utensils, urns, blown glassware, coins and jewellery that were found during excavation in and around Aquileia.